dendronhq/dendron-site/vault/pkg.dendron-next-server.cook.md

 ### Send a message

-Passing messags to the webview
+Passing messages to the webview

 ```js
 msg = {